pglen/pydbase/README.md

 ## Maintenance

-  The DB can rebuild its index and purge all deleted records.
+  The DB can rebuild its index and purge (vacuum)  all deleted records.
 In the test utility the options are:

         ./dbaseadm.py -U     for vacuum (add -v for verbosity)